HdragonD/Price-Prediction-using-Tensorflow/README.md

 Training the model on the x_train and y_train data.
 Evaluating the model's performance on the test set (x_test and y_test).
 Potentially fine-tuning the model hyperparameters or architecture based on the evaluation results.

+The script also calculates the Mean Absolute Percentage Error (MAPE) and an accuracy percentage defined as `100 - MAPE`.